 The Silbiger Grant is awarded yearly on an academic year schedule.

 Terms: This grant of seven hundred dollars ($700) is available to the successful applicant to pay for the services of a viol consort for the performance of music with soloists or choir.
 Six hundred dollars ($600) of the grant may be divided among the players at the discretion of the viol player/organizer and is intended only for the performers’ honoraria.
 An additional $100 is designated for the viol player/organizer (see Duties of the Viol Player/Organizer).
-It is the responsibility of the sponsoring organization to provide an additional $30 per player as an honorarium for travel expenses, payable in one lump sum to the Treasurer of the VdGS-NE, who will in turn disperse it along with the fee for each player, to be paid at the time of the event.
+It is the responsibility of the applicant’s organization to provide an additional $30 per player, payable in one lump sum to the Treasurer of the VdGS-NE, who will in turn disperse it along with the fee for each player, to be paid at the time of the event.
 The grant should be used between Sept.
-1, 2017 and Aug 31, 2018.
+1, 2019 and Aug 31, 2020.
 The Selection Committee reserves the right not to make an award when insufficient or inadequate proposals are received.

-Application method 2: Click Here for the pdf version of the Silbiger Grant Application.
-Then, fill out the paper application form(s), and mail everything in to the following address:
+Application method 2: Click here to download a pdf version of the Silbiger Grant Application.
+Print and mail to the following address:

 Jane Hershey, Silbiger Grant Committee